Top 10 Tips for Altitude Hiking

 Spend on hiking shoes.

-Anyone who has hiked in the Global South will have marvelled at the porters who scale mountains in threadbare sneakers, while carrying loads in excess of 20kgs.
+Anyone who has hiked in the Global South will have marvelled at the porters who scale mountains in threadbare sneakers while carrying loads of 20 – 30kgs.
 Nevertheless, sturdy footwear is essential for anyone wanting to climb a mountain.
 Investing in a proper pair of hiking shoes will ensure your days are comfortable and enjoyable.
-Remember to break in your shoes before the hike, getting blisters halfway up a mountain is not fun!
+Remember to break in your shoes before the hike – getting blisters halfway up a mountain is not fun!

 Another treat to consider is hiking socks.
 While they can seem expensive at first, they are a comfort that you will be thankful for when on the mountain.